sergoncano/clickerServer/README.md

 - HTML
 - JavaScript

-Mariadb for the database, but since it's completely separated from the server so you may use any.
+Mariadb for the database, but since it's completely separated from the server you may use any.